elliefarrer/festival-companion-app/README.md

 * Use Angular to build a front-end that consumes your API
 * Use SCSS instead of CSS
 * Use Webpack & Yarn to manage your dependencies and compile your source code

-## App Description
-Festinate is a festival companion app, designed for mobile first.
-Users have access to a variety of features, such as adding festivals, adding and deleting other users as friends, and creating and managing car shares.
-It also features external APIs to offer useful, up-to-date information about the festival.

 ## Technologies Used